merenlab/anvio.org/tutorials/binning-popgen-oral-microbiome/index.md

 {% include IMAGE width=40 path="/images/binning-popgen-oral-microbiome/fixation-index-tree.png" caption="The fixation index tree." %}

-So, our eyes did not deceive us :) The samples from couple 'A' do truly share similar _P. jejuni_ populations, which are distinct from the _P. jejuni_ living in our individual from couple 'B'.
+So, now we have our answer :) The samples from couple 'A' do truly share similar _P. jejuni_ populations, which are distinct from the _P. jejuni_ living in our individual from couple 'B'.

 ### A network visualization